Wisdom Teeth Problems

 Dental Caries

 During the eruption phase of wisdom teeth, food residues and bacteria accumulate in the tooth socket and cause dental caries.
-Infection and abscess formation can be seen in the teeth where caries occurs and in the teeth adjacent to these teeth.
+Infection and abscess formation can be seen in the teeth where caries occur and in the teeth adjacent to these teeth.
 These formations can make the person feel very severe pain.
-However, there are ADA approved pain relievers (eg, KANK-A Mouth Pain Liquid and Benzodent Dental Pain Relieving Cream) that are safe and has shown efficacy in helping to temporarily relieve pain or discomfort.
+However, there are ADA-approved pain relievers (eg, KANK-A Mouth Pain Liquid and Benzodent Dental Pain Relieving Cream) that are safe and have shown efficacy in helping to temporarily relieve pain or discomfort.

 Pericoronitis